How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 But… of all the flowers I have grown this year, the café au lait dahlias have been my hands-down favourites.
 They are still giving me 10 or so dinner plate-sized flowers a week.
 I must have had over 100 flowers so far and all just from 9 bulbs.
 They are big, blowsy and utterly beautiful.

-Once Autumn is fully here, I know I’ll get properly stuck in to planning for next year.
+Once Autumn is fully here, and the remaining blooms are hit by the first hard frost, I know I’ll need to get properly stuck in to planning for next year.
 I didn’t plant enough options to keep me going through Autumn and Winter.
-I do already have this wonderful bee-friendly and fragrant Abelia bush in my garden which flowers right through to Winter.
+I do already have this wonderful bee-friendly and fragrant Abelia bush in my garden which flowers right through to December.

 And there’s lots of ivy with berries, autumn foliage, hips and evergreen loveliness around the garden as a whole.
-But I have ambitious plans for next year in my cutting garden.
-On the list already are zinnias, ranunculus, more roses, more dahlias, lots of tulips.
+But I have ambitious plans for next year in my flower patch.
+On the list already are zinnias, ranunculus, more roses, more dahlias, echinacea, lots of tulips and verbena (to attract cabbage white and monarch butterflies and bees).
 I have taken cuttings of salvia and potted up lots of self-seeded lady’s mantle creeping its way beyond the flower beds.
 To really build on this year, I could do with some expert ideas and tips, so I decided to ask for help from one or two inspirational women growers I happen to know…

 It’s given me plenty of food for thought – not to mention a lengthy shopping and to-do list!
 Hope you find inspiration too!